rasa98/reversi-game/README.md

 - **MCTS Iteration Limit 200:** A model using MCTS with a limit of 200 iterations.

-- **MinMax with Human Set Heuristics:** A MinMax algorithm enhanced with heuristics manually set by a human for improved performance.
+- **MinMax (depth 1) with Human Set Heuristics:** A MinMax algorithm enhanced with heuristics manually set by a human for improved performance.

-- **MinMax depth dyn GA2-best:** A MinMax algorithm optimized using a genetic algorithm (GA) to determine the best parameters.
+- **MinMax (depth 1) depth dyn GA2-best:** A MinMax algorithm optimized using a genetic algorithm (GA) to determine the best parameters.

 - **MCTS Iteration Limit 30:** A model using MCTS with a limit of 30 iterations.